Real1tyy/Prisma-Calendar/docs-site/docs/features/notifications.md

 **Configure**: Settings → Prisma Calendar → [Calendar] → Notifications → Snooze duration

+---

+## Skip Newly Created Events

+**Default**: Enabled

+Automatically marks events as notified if they were created within the last minute, preventing notifications for events you just created via Create Event modal, Stopwatch, or other creation methods.
+The system detects newly created events by parsing the ZettelID timestamp embedded in the filename.

+**Toggle**: Settings → Prisma Calendar → [Calendar] → Notifications → Skip newly created events

+**Use Case**: Prevents unwanted notification spam when batch-creating events or using the Stopwatch to track work sessions.

 For complete notification settings reference, see [Configuration](../configuration.md#notifications-settings).

 ## Frontmatter Properties